dayjur/Chess.cs/README.md

 ## bool InsufficientMaterial()
 Returns true if the game is drawn due to insufficient material (K vs. K, K vs. KB, or K vs. KN) etc... ; otherwise false.

+## bool FifityMoveRule()
+Returns true on fifty move rule, i.e. no captures or pawn moves in 50 moves, a move constituting both white and black moves

 ## bool LoadFen(string fen)
 The board is cleared, and the FEN string is loaded.
 Returns true if the position was successfully loaded, otherwise false.
 ```C#